Kacperacy/Aether/README.md

 # Aether

 A modular chess engine written in Rust.
-The repository is a Cargo workspace composed of multiple crates (types, board, movegen, eval, search, engine, uci, cli, perft).
+The repository is a Cargo workspace composed of multiple crates (core, board, movegen, eval, search, engine, uci, cli, perft).

 - Minimum supported Rust: latest stable with Edition 2024